tanvik7072/Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

-# Pre trained Image Classifier to Identify Dog Breeds
+# Pre-trained Image Classifier to Identify Dog Breeds
 Project completed as a part of the AI programming with Python Nanodegree by Udacity

 # General Information